Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 After everything is done, finally call the `StartLoadThread`.
 As the name implies, starting the loading thread in `StartLoadThread` and it will eventually trigger to override the `MiniDataset::Next`.

-The above structure of `MiniDataReader` can be used as a template with no special requirements.
-There is no need to modify it during the implementation of the custom DataLoader.
+The above structure of `MiniDataReader` can be used as a template.
+With no special requirements, there is no need to modify it during the implementation of the custom DataLoader.

 ## MiniDataset